Meet the Team!

 -

-Elly Humphrey LMHC (she/her): Owner, Clinical Director, and Psychotherapist
+Elly Humphrey LMHC (she/they): Owner, Clinical Director, and Psychotherapist

 Elly Humphrey LMHC is the owner of the practice and Clinical Director of the team at Queer Therapy Boston.
 She is a proud queer therapist who is excited to provide mental healthcare services to the queer community.
 (You may have seen her tabling at local queer events!)
 Elly will be the one to answer your call or email and help you along your process of finding a therapist who is the right fit for you.